-Key organisations in the city have committed to reducing the city's carbon footprint by joining Low Carbon Oxford's groundbreaking work to embed a green economy.
-Low Carbon Oxford consists of 31 organisations including private and public sectors bodies, the universities, and community groups who have agreed to work collaboratively towards the creation of a sustainable, low-carbon economy in Oxford and to reduce the City's carbon footprint.
+Key organisations in the city are reducing the city's carbon footprint by joining Low Carbon Oxford's groundbreaking work to embed a green economy.
+Low Carbon Oxford consists of 31 organisations including private and public sectors bodies, the universities, and community groups.
+These organisations have agreed to work collaboratively towards the creation of a sustainable, low-carbon economy in Oxford and to reduce its carbon footprint.
 These organisations account for over half of the city's emissions.
 The Low Carbon Oxford charter commits its signatories to collaborate to reduce their carbon footprints in Oxford by a minimum of 3% average, every year, for at least the next ten years.